 Form tutors work with…

-Form tutors work closely with the Attendance Officer, Pastoral Leaders and with the Director of Learning for their year group, as well as with Heads of Department or Heads of Faculty when it comes to matters of academic performance.
+Form tutors work closely with the Attendance Officer, Pastoral Leaders and with the Head of Year for their year group, as well as with Heads of Department or Heads of Faculty when it comes to matters of academic performance.
 If your child has special Educational needs, they will be fully informed about this, and will also liaise closely with the SEND department.